AndrewJBateman/node-kafka-webhooks/README.md

-# :zap: Node Koa Data
+# :zap: Node Kafka Webhooks

 * Kafka client KafkaJS used with Slack bot and webhoooks to send user notification of a released NPM module
 * **Note:** to open web links in a new window use: _ctrl+click on link_